Find out whether December is a good month to visit New Zealand, what you can do, where you can go, and what the weather is like in December.

 December also marks the start of the festive season (i.e. Christmas) and the summer holiday for New Zealanders.

-Businesses tend to shut down towards the end of December, which makes cities which would be ordinarily busy during business hours, quite relaxing and peaceful to walk through during the week.
+Businesses tend to shut down towards the end of December, which makes cities that would ordinarily be busy during business hours, quite relaxing and peaceful to walk through during the week.

-However, one disadvantage of being a festive and holiday month is that if you are planning on visiting New Zealand around Christmas Day in December, you must ensure that you stay in a hotel or a place where you can eat, since most restaurants, bars, and shops are closed on Christmas Day.
+However, one disadvantage of being a festive and holiday month is that if you are planning on visiting New Zealand around Christmas Day in December, you must ensure that you stay in a hotel or a place where you can eat because most restaurants, bars, and shops are closed on Christmas Day.

-So if you are coming to New Zealand, either arrive before Christmas Day and do your shopping (including food), or arrive one or two days after Christmas Day when shops tend to open again.
-Some shops remain closed until January, but you should be able to buy essential things like food, gas, etc.
+So if you are coming to New Zealand, either arrive before Christmas Day and do your shopping (including buying food), or arrive one or two days after Christmas Day when shops tend to open again.
+Note that some shops remain closed until January, but you should be able to buy essential things like food, gas, etc.

 Because the weather in December is variable, alternating periods of sun and rain, you should look for activities that you can do on both sunny and rainy days.